 Distilling had become so common in Bordeaux that it was banned as a fire hazard.9

-5 Morewood, S. Philosophical and Statistical History of Inventions.
-Dublin: Curry and Carson, 1838, p.
+5 Morewood, S. Philosophical and Statistical History of Inventions, p.
 618.

 6 Rey, G. Mexico.
 In: Heath, p.
 179.